Mick Coleman

-Michael Coleman (born 1871) was an Irish Gaelic footballer who played for the Cork senior team.
+Michael Coleman (1871-1961) was an Irish Gaelic footballer who played for the Cork senior team.

 Coleman made his first appearance for the team during the 1890 championship and was a regular member of the starting fifteen until the end of the 1894 championship.
 During that time he won one All-Ireland medal and two Munster medals.

 At club level Moore was a one-time county championship medalist with Midleton.